How Your Small Backyard Deck Could Feel This Peaceful

 Smart Furniture Choices-small backyard

-• Bistro sets instead of full dining tables
+• Bistro sets instead of full dining tables for efficient seating

-• Ottoman storage pieces that serve multiple functions
+• Ottoman storage pieces that serve multiple functions simultaneously

-• Folding chairs that can be stored when not needed
+• Folding chairs that can be stored when not needed for parties

-• Built-in bench seating with storage underneath
+• Built-in bench seating with storage underneath for cushions

-• Nesting tables that can be separated or combined
+• Nesting tables that can be separated or combined based on needs

-Creating Conversation Areas
+Creating Conversation Areas on Small Backyard Decks

 Creating Conversation Areas-small backyard

-Plant Selection for Small Deck Spaces
+Plant Selection for Small Backyard Deck Spaces

 Plants play a crucial role in creating peaceful outdoor spaces, but small backyard decks require careful plant selection to avoid overwhelming the area.
+The right plants add life and tranquility without consuming precious space or demanding excessive maintenance.

 Layered Planting Strategy

 Create depth and interest by using plants of different heights and textures, arranged in layers from tallest in back to shortest in front.
+This technique mimics natural landscapes and creates the perception of depth even in shallow spaces.

 Layered Planting Strategy- small backyard